 A court may find the CEO of a company or its founders (participants) criminally liable to a fine or imprisonment up to 6 years in cases provided in this section.
 The Criminal Code imposes criminal liability for actions taken in anticipation of bankruptcy as well as for the actions taken during insolvency of a company.

-In particular, the Criminal Code imposes criminal liability for the following:
+In particular, the Criminal Code imposes criminal liability (which includes imprisonment as sanctions) for the following:

-- (a) deliberate bankruptcy when the CEO or a founder (participant) of the company takes or omits to take actions which he knows will result in the company's inability to satisfy in full its creditors' claims; - (b) fraudulent bankruptcy when the CEO or a founder (participant) of the company knowingly makes a fraudulent public announcement of bankruptcy of that company; - (c) unlawful actions during bankruptcy proceedings that, among other things, contemplate: - concealing property, rights to property or liabilities, withholding information on property, its size, location or any other information on property, rights to property or liabilities, transferring property to others, alienating or destroying property and concealing, destroying or falsifying accounting documents, in each case if such actions have been taken when there were signs of bankruptcy of the company and caused substantial damage; - (ii) unlawful satisfaction by the CEO or a founder (participant) of claims of certain creditors out of the company's assets made with the intention of defrauding other creditors, if such actions have been taken when there were signs of bankruptcy of the company and caused substantial damage;
+- (a) deliberate bankruptcy when the CEO or a shareholder (participant) of the company takes or omits to take actions which he knows will result in the company's inability to satisfy in full its creditors' claims; - (b) fraudulent bankruptcy when the CEO or a shareholder (participant) of the company knowingly makes a fraudulent public announcement of bankruptcy of that company; - (c) unlawful actions during bankruptcy proceedings that, among other things, contemplate: - (i) concealing property, rights to property or liabilities, withholding information on property, its size, location or any other information on property, rights to property or liabilities, transferring property to others, alienating or destroying property and concealing, destroying or falsifying accounting documents, in each case if such actions have been taken when there were signs of the company's bankruptcy and caused substantial damage; - unlawful satisfaction by the CEO or a shareholder (participant) of claims of certain creditors out of the company's assets made with the intention of defrauding other creditors, if such actions have been taken when there were signs of bankruptcy of the company and substantial damage was caused;

-(iii) unlawful actions aimed at impeding the activity of a courtappointed administrator, including evading transfer of the documents necessary for performance of its duties or the debtor's property or refusal to do so, where the management power of the debtor's CEO is vested in a court-appointed administrator, if such actions (or omission to act) caused substantial damage.
+(iii) unlawful actions aimed at impeding the activity of a court-appointed administrator, including evading transfer of the documents necessary for performance of its duties or the debtor's property or refusal to do so, where the management power of the debtor's CEO is vested in a court-appointed administrator, if such actions (or omission to act) caused substantial damage.